jgubc/STAT545-participation/README.md

-# STAT545-participation
+# STAT545-participation repository

-Participation repo for STAT 545

-WElcome to the participation repo
+Welcome to the participation repo for STAT 545 Term 1, 2019